MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-update-currencies.md

 For customer and vendor accounts, the batch job adjusts the currency by using the exchange rate that is valid on the posting date that is specified in the batch job.
 The batch job calculates the differences for the individual currency balances and posts the amounts to the general ledger account that is specified in the **Unrealised Gains Acc.** field or the **Unrealised Losses Acc.** field on the **Currencies** page.
 Balancing entries are automatically posted to the receivables/payables account in the general ledger.

 The batch job processes all open customer ledger entries and vendor ledger entries.
-If there is an exchange rate difference for an entry, the batch job creates a new detailed customer or vendor ledger entry which reflects the adjusted amount on the customer or vendor ledger entry.
+If there is an exchange rate difference for an entry, the batch job creates a new detailed customer or vendor ledger entry, which reflects the adjusted amount on the customer or vendor ledger entry.

 #### <a name="dimensions-on-customer-and-vendor-ledger-entries"></a>Dimensions on Customer and Vendor Ledger Entries

 The adjustment entries are assigned the dimensions from the customer/vendor ledger entries, and the adjustments are posted per combination of dimension values.

 ### <a name="effect-on-bank-accounts"></a>Effect on Bank Accounts

 For bank accounts, the batch job adjusts the currency by using the exchange rate that is valid on the posting date specified in the batch job.
 The batch job calculates the differences for each bank account that has a currency code and posts the amounts to the general ledger account that is specified in the **Realised Gains Acc.** field or the **Realised Losses Acc.** field on the **Currencies** page.
 Balancing entries are automatically posted to the general ledger bank accounts that are specified in the bank account posting groups.
 The batch job calculates one entry per currency per posting group.

 #### <a name="dimensions-on-bank-account-entries"></a>Dimensions on Bank Account Entries

 The adjustment entries for the bank account's general ledger account and for the gain/loss account are assigned the bank account's default dimensions.

 ### <a name="effect-on-gl-accounts"></a>Effect on G/L Accounts